 Congratulations on the completion of your thesis/dissertation!

-Please read and follow the steps below to ensure the efficient processing of your thesis/dissertation and conferral of your degree.
-The Graduate School cannot confer your degree until your thesis/dissertation has been submitted and accepted.
+Please follow the steps below to ensure the efficient processing of your thesis/dissertation and conferral of your degree.
+The Office of Student Records and Registrar Services cannot confer your degree until your thesis/dissertation has been submitted and accepted by the Graduate School.

 - Prepare your thesis/dissertation to the appropriate standards